 Welcome to my webpage!
-My name is Edmond Cheung and I'm a postdoctoral researcher at the Kavli IPMU.
+My name is Edmond Cheung and I'm a postdoctoral fellow at the Kavli IPMU.

 My research focuses on galaxy evolution.
 Specifically, I am interested in the connection between galaxy structure and galaxy evolution.
 I've studied the dependence of galaxy quenching on inner galactic structure of z~1 AEGIS galaxies, and now I am investigating the role of galaxy bars on galaxy evolution.